 A proprietor, occupier, or other resident of a lot shall not transport any furniture or large object through or upon common property within the building unless he has first given to the council sufficient notice of his intention to do so to enable the council to arrange for its nominee to be present at the time when he does so.

-[By-law 9, formerly by-law 10, renumbered as by-law 9 by No. 58 of 1995 s.
+[By-law 9, formerly by-law 10, renumbered as by-law 9: No. 58 of 1995 s.
 88(4).]

 10. Floor coverings